Level fills in

 series of silica deposits: linings and level layers of

-In the present sample, the level layers are there in the hollow plant
+In the present sample, the level layers are there in the hollow straws

-watery emulsion of tiny silica clusters, which settled down into a
+watery suspension of tiny silica clusters, which settled down into a

 "lake" with a distinct plane boundary against the clearer water above,